hobborg/dtControl/web/_pages/artifacts.md

 In the end, you will obtain Figure 1 and all the numbers reported in Table 1.

+Here is a demonstration video from which you may copy-paste the commands.

+<script id="asciicast-3NugWnvM7h2KXN7pcUsm18XME" src="https://asciinema.org/a/3NugWnvM7h2KXN7pcUsm18XME.js" async></script>

+More detailed instructions follow.

 ## Paper abstract

 Recent advances have shown how decision trees are apt data structures for concisely representing strategies arising out of both model checking as well as controller synthesis for cyber-physical systems.